jenniferpayano/ShoppingList-Client/README.md

 Description
 ------------
-This is an Shopping list application written in Ruby, Rails, CSS, JavaScript, HTML, and JQuery by me [Jennifer Payano].
+This is the shopping list application user insterface written in CSS, JavaScript, HTML, and JQuery by me [Jennifer Payano].
+I wanted to create an application that could keep track of stores that I have attended and how much was spent.
+This will be substracted from the budget.

+The deployed user interface application url: https://jenniferpayano.github.io/shoppinglist-ui/

+This site API is deployed to: https://shoppinglists-api.herokuapp.com/lists

 WIREFRAME